Praptii21/disaster-triage-env/README.md

 ---

-## ⭐ Why This Benchmark Matters
-Most RL environments focus on games or static reasoning tasks.
-This environment evaluates **sequential decision-making under uncertainty**, where:
+## 🌍 Real-World Utility

+This environment models real-world disaster response logistics where:

-- Information is incomplete (Partial Observability)
+- **Information is incomplete** (communication failure)
-- Resources are limited (Finite Stockpiles)
-- Decisions are irreversible (Resource Consumption)
+- **Resources are finite** (supply chain constraints)
-- Time is constrained (Hard Step Budgets)

-It provides a realistic testbed for evaluating AI agents in operational domains such as:
-- **Disaster Response**
-- **Supply Chain Logistics**
-- **Crisis Management**
+- **Decisions are irreversible** (allocation cannot be undone)
+- **Time directly impacts outcomes** (delayed response reduces effectiveness)

+Unlike traditional RL benchmarks, this environment evaluates whether an agent can act as a decision-maker in high-stakes operational settings such as:

+- Emergency response coordination
+- Supply chain disruption management
+- Crisis logistics planning

 This makes it a benchmark for **Agentic AI**, not just predictive models.

+---

+## 💡 Novelty

+This environment introduces a structured benchmark for:

+**Resource-Constrained Decision Making under Partial Observability**

+Unlike existing RL benchmarks:
+- Not a game
+- Not static reasoning
+- Not single-step evaluation

+It combines:
+- POMDP dynamics
+- Multi-objective optimization
+- Irreversible actions
+- Time-constrained planning

+This makes it a test of true agentic behavior rather than pattern matching.

 ---